Rethinking mass transfer: a unified semi-analytical framework for circular and eccentric binaries. I. Orbital evolution due to conservative mass transfer: Properties of the orbit-averaged equations

+where $X_{\rm L1}(f_{\rm don},q,e)$ is given explicitly in Appendix \ref{app:analytical_prescription_L1}.
 From Eq.~\eqref{eq:limit_orbit_averaged_semimajor_axis}, we observe that the rate of change of the semimajor axis is independent of $x$ (see also Fig.~\ref{fig:RLOF_plane}).
-Notably, this rate retains information about the spin angular velocity of the donor ($f_{\rm d}$) star.
-In Sections~\ref{subsubsec:donor_spin_velocity}, we explore the effects of $f_{\rm d}$ on the evolution of the semimajor axis in the limit of conservative MT (i.e., $\beta=1$), for circular orbits.
+Notably, this rate retains information about the spin angular velocity of the donor ($f_{\rm don}$) star.